The following severity levels and sanction guides are based

 Schedule of Sanctions).

-intentional or gross misconduct on the part of the licensee or cause
+evidence intentional or gross misconduct on the part of the licensee

-or pose a high degree of harm to the public or may require severe
+or cause or pose a high degree of harm to the public or may require

 involve less misconduct, harm, or need for deterrence than Level One

-violations, but may require termination of licensure for a period
+violations, but may require suspension of licensure for a period of

 violations do not involve enough harm, misconduct, or need for deterrence

-to warrant termination of licensure, yet are severe enough to warrant
+to warrant suspension of licensure, yet are severe enough to warrant

 monitoring of the licensee to ensure future compliance.
 Probationary